 Healthcare Accounting Services & Nonprofit Healthcare Organizations

-Finally, Miami Accounting Service VieraCPA specializing in Healthcare Accounting Services notes a number of other issues that have become significant in the healthcare field in recent years.
+Finally, Miami Accounting Service Accountants in Miami specializing in Healthcare Accounting Services notes a number of other issues that have become significant in the healthcare field in recent years.
 These include transactions with hospital staff physicians; deferred compensation and profit-sharing arrangements with physicians and staff; healthcare partnerships and joint ventures; the status of managed care organizations, including health maintenance organizations; integrated delivery systems and the purchase of physician practices; the unrelated business income tax; the creation and use of for-profit subsidiaries; tax-exempt financing; employment tax issues; IRS healthcare audits; tax and reporting requirements related to fund-raising; and general compliance, filing, and disclosure issues.
 Medicare and Medicaid fraud and abuse are addressed.
 Although not involving federal income tax issues, compliance with the anti-fraud statutes and anti-referral statutes is integrally related to continuing tax-exempt status.
 Moreover, there are many instances where the IRS rules are at odds with federal fraud and abuse laws.
-For example, many of incentives permitted by the IRS in the case of physician recruitment would implicate either the federal Anti-Kickback Statute or the anti-referral law, commonly referred to as the “Stark Laws.”
+For example, many of the incentives permitted by the IRS in the case of physician recruitment would implicate either the federal Anti-Kickback Statute or the anti-referral law, commonly referred to as the “Stark Laws.”
 Gainsharing arrangements are another example where the IRS provided a favorable ruling only to be found by the Office of Inspector General of the Department of Human Services to violate the federal fraud and abuse laws.
 This friction is discussed as well as other instances involving transactions with tax-exempt healthcare organizations that may be affected by both federal income tax consequences and the federal fraud and abuse laws.

 The Worksheets contain selected IRS publications and determination letters related to current tax issues in the healthcare area.
 They also include the relevant Medicare and Medicaid statutes.